So you’ve been living a healthy low carb lifestyle … What about that microwaved lunch?

 So, you find yourself in a rush and need to prepare something simple real quick.
 Or perhaps, instead of frying something in a tablespoon of butter, you just want to pour some MCT oil over your bacon and eggs.
 Have you tried cheddar crisps yet?
 Cut a slice of cheddar in triangles, place it on a sheet of parchment paper, then microwave on high for about a minute and a half.
 Upgrade this by powdering the cheddar with garlic or red hot chili powder.
 Not convinced yet?
 Search online for recipes for keto mug cakes.
 They can be quite amazing.
 Avocado mug cake and bulletproof coffee mug cake are just two examples you can try.

-Bacon and other meats
+Bacon and other meats in the microwave

 Experiments have demonstrated that the fatter a piece of meat contains, the more uniform the heating.
 Since fat is usually not uniformly distributed in a piece of meat, it is advisable to use lower power and longer cooking duration.